Join Anna Maria’s

 Lentil Soup

-In a saucepan put 3 tablespoons extra-virgin olive oil and turn heat to medium.
+Put 3 tablespoons extra-virgin olive oil in a saucepan and turn heat to medium.
 Add the garlic and sauté for a few moments.
 Add the celery, carrots, and tomatoes, and sauté shortly.
 Stir frequently.

 3 + 2 tablespoons extra-virgin olive oil